mjordan/larkm/README.md

 ## Metadata support

 larkm supports the [Electronic Resource Citation](https://www.dublincore.org/groups/kernel/spec/) (ERC) metadata format expressed in ANVL syntax.
-Note that larkm accepts the raw values provided by the client and does not validate or format the values against any schema.
+Note that larkm accepts the raw values provided by the client and does not validate or format the values against any schema. larkm also does not explicitly support multiple values in its implementation of ERC metadata; each property has a cardinality of one so if multiple values are required, larm implementors should establish local conventions on how to represent multiple values.

 `target` is not an ERC property.
 It is used internally by larkm to simplify resolution to an HTTP[S] URL.

 ## ARKs with no resolvable URL target

 Not all things that an ARK can identify live on the Web.
-For example, you may want to create an ARK that identifies a concept or idea, in effect creating a durable identifier for that concept or idea.
+For example, you may want to create an ARK that identifies a concept or idea, in effect creating a durable HTTP-addressable identifier for that concept or idea.

 To do this using larkm, all you need to do is not give an ARK a target.
 When clients request an ARK of this type, larkm returns the ERC metadata, equivalent to the data it returns when a client requests an ARK with a target but appends `?info` to the end of the ARK URL.